valboz/VBBinaryLensing/docs/AdvancedControl.md

 delete Images;
 ```

-The `_sols`, `_curve` and `_point` classes have been already introduced in the [CriticalCurves](CriticalCurves.md) section.
+The `_sols`, `_curve` and `_point` classes have been already introduced in the [Critical Curves](CriticalCurvesAndCaustics.md) section.
 Each curve is an image boundary with a given parity.
 Merging images at caustic crossings will thus be described by two curves, one for the positive parity side and one for the negative parity side.